Domains of discontinuity of Lorentzian affine group actions: Lorentzian space as an open Schubert cell in a partial flag-manifold of the group

 while (since $Ae=e$, $Af=f$)

 3. For $w\in V'$,

 while

-In view of this proposition we will identify $V'$ with the open Schubert cell $L^{opp}$, which, in turn, enables us to use Lorentzian geometry to analyze $L^{opp}$ and, conversely, to study discrete subgroups of $P_L$ using results of \cite{coco15} on domains of discontinuity of discrete group actions on the flag manifold $\F_1$.
-Under the identification $V'\cong L^{opp}$, for each $\hat{L}\in L^{opp}$, the conic $Q_{\hat{L}}\cap L^{opp}$ becomes a translate of the null-cone of the form $q'$ on $V'$ (see Lemma \ref{lem:L0} below) and the flag manifold $\F_1$ becomes a compactification of $V'$ obtained by adding to it the ``quadric at infinity'' $Q_L$.
+In view of this proposition we will identify $V'$ with the open Schubert cell $L^{opp}$, which, in turn, enables us to use Lorentzian geometry to analyze $L^{opp}$ and, conversely, to study discrete subgroups of $P_L$ using Theorem \ref{thm:disc} on domains of discontinuity of $\taumod$-regular group actions on the flag-manifold $\F_1$.
+Under the identification $V'\cong L^{opp}$, for each ${L}'\in L^{opp}$ (in particular, for $L'=\hat{L}$), the conic $Q_{L'}\cap L^{opp}$ becomes a translate of the null-cone of the form $q'$ on $V'$ (see Lemma \ref{lem:L0} below) and the flag-manifold $\F_1$ becomes a compactification of $V'$ obtained by adding to it the ``quadric at infinity'' $Q_L$.

 \begin{lem} For all $v'\in V'$, $q'(v')=0$ iff $q$ vanishes on $\span(f, h(v'))$, i.e. iff $h(v')\in Q_{\hat L}$.
 In other words, $Q_{\hat L}\cap L^{opp}$ is the image under $h$ of the null-cone of $q'$ in the vector space $V'$. \end{lem} \proof Since $f$ and $s_{v'}(f)$ (spanning the line $h(v')$) are null-vectors of $q$, the vanishing of $q$ on $\span(f, h(v'))$ is equivalent to the vanishing of